Beramos/DS-Julia2925/projects/3-extreme-bar-crawl.md

     **\[Optional\] An approximate solution:**

     The number of bars in the bar crawl can increase considerably when stepping away from exact solutions.
 Several approaches can be applied with varying degrees of optimality.
 [These course notes](https://michielstock.github.io/STMO/chapters/11.TSP/tsp.jl.html) provide an overview of algorithms for solving this problem.
+The implementation of certain solver can be found in the resource section below.

     - Choose one or multiple algorithms and try to find the most optimal route to visit all bars in Ghent starting from and returning to the faculty.